hscoder/heber-sandoval/_posts/2016-02-15-my-first-cli-gem.markdown

 end
 {% endhighlight %}

+### `cli` class

 Where can we implement the logic for how the user will request recipe information?
 This will happen in the `cli`class.
 When the program is run, via the `./bin/recipe`, the `Recipe::CLI.new.call` is invoked.
 What's happening here?
-An instance is being create and it calls the `call` method.
-But what is this method doing?
-Well, I hate to say this, but the user is not allow know.
-So we'll keep that implementation encapsulated.
-Just like in a restaurant, you go to eat, not to mingle with the chef.
+An instance is being create and calling the `call` method.
+But what does the `call` method do?
+Well, from the user's standpoint, it is best to keep the implementation encapsulated.
+Just like going to a restaurant, you call for the waiter and request an item from the menu.
+In most cases, someone is not interested in mingling with the chef affairs directly.
 Can you imagine what would happen if we're allowed in the kitchen?
 That's why we have waiters.
 You order something, the waiter goes to the kitchen with your request and minutes later, you get your food.
-But for the purpose of this blog, let's take a peek.
+The user interacts only with the interface, in this case, the waiter.
+But for the purpose of this blog, let's take a peek inside the `cli`'s class methods.

 Here the `call` method will invoke four methods, as shown below: